NotRikko/odin-recipes/README.md

 My first HTML project for the Recipe Project section of The Odin Project!
-Here I will be demonstrating the many HTML skills I have acquired during the HTML section of the pgoram including links, images and overall barebone website design.
+Here I will be demonstrating the many HTML skills I have acquired during the HTML section of the program including links, images and overall barebone website design.